mbroad1/Module-14-Bike-Sharing-Analysis/README.md

 ![Bike Sharing Analysis](https://github.com/mbroad1/Module-14-Bike-Sharing-Analysis/blob/main/Checkout%20Times%20for%20Users.png)
 - Typically, customers will ride for 20 minutes or less.
 - The max time that they ride is around 40 minutes.
-- Potentially, there may be ways to incentize customers to ride for longer time periods like suggesting bike routes around the city or outdoor parks to ride around.
+- Potentially, there may be ways to incentivize customers to ride for longer time periods like suggesting bike routes around the city or outdoor parks to ride around.

 ![Bike Sharing Analysis](https://github.com/mbroad1/Module-14-Bike-Sharing-Analysis/blob/main/Checkout%20Times%20for%20Gender.png)
-- Males, females, and non-binary/unknown people all rent their bikes for around 20 minutes or less.
+- Males, females, and unknown people all rent their bikes for around 20 minutes or less.
-- Males are more likely to ride longer than 20 minutes in comparison to female or non-binary/unknown people.
+- Males are more likely to ride longer than 20 minutes in comparison to female or unknown people.

 ![Bike Sharing Analysis](https://github.com/mbroad1/Module-14-Bike-Sharing-Analysis/blob/main/Trips%20by%20Gender.png)
-- Males use NYC Citi Bike significantly more than females or non-binary/unknown people do, making them the target audience.
+- Males use NYC Citi Bike significantly more than females or unknown people do, making them the target audience.
-- However, this heat map shows that there is a lot of potential to gain more female and non-binary/unknown customers, so investing in marketing towards these groups could make the Des Moine bike sharing business more successful than the NYC Citi Bike business.
+- However, this heat map shows that there is a lot of potential to gain more female and unknown customers, so investing in marketing towards these groups could make the Des Moine bike sharing business more successful and popular than the NYC Citi Bike business.

 ![Bike Sharing Analysis](https://github.com/mbroad1/Module-14-Bike-Sharing-Analysis/blob/main/User%20Trips%20by%20Gender.png)
-- Males are more likely to subscribe to the NYC Citi Bike service in comparison to females and non-binary/unknown people.
+- Males are more likely to subscribe to the NYC Citi Bike service in comparison to females and unknown people.
-- This heat map shows that there is lots of opportunity to market to females and non-binary/unknown people about the benefits of subscribing to the service.
+- This heat map shows that there is lots of opportunity to market to females and unknown people about the benefits of subscribing to the service.
-  - Potentially, there could be discounts to encourage people to join as subscribers if their first time users which would most likely target females and non-binary/unknown people more so than males who probably have used the service before.
+  - Potentially, there could be discounts to encourage people to join as subscribers if their first time users which would most likely target females and unknown people more so than males who probably have used the service before.
 ---
 ## Summary:
 - Overall, the visualizations clearly show the success of the NYC Citi Bike business, and thus, there is a great chance that it could be widely successful in the city of Des Moines.
 - One visualization that would be interesting to see would be the yearly use of NYC Citi Bike by users on a month-to-month basis to see if the business is sustainable throughout the year.
   -  If it is widely successful throughout the year, this visualization would convince investors even more about the potential success of the business in Des Moines.
-- Another visualization that would help with this pitch would be to see where males, females, and non-binary/unknown people are most likely to rent a bike and where they are most likely to stop riding a bike.
+- Another visualization that would help with this pitch would be to see where males, females, and unknown people are most likely to rent a bike and where they are most likely to stop riding a bike.
   -  Knowing these locations could help where to set up these bike shops in Des Moines and the marketing necessary to promote the locations of these shops in Des Moines.